remkos/rads/README.md

 ### v4.1.0 (19 Aug 2015)
 * Numerous updates to the database: removed obsolete variables, updated several, introduced new variables.
-* New handling off "long options".
+* New handling of "long options".
 For example: can now use either --var=VAR or --var VAR (without = symbol).

 ### v4.0.3 (10 Aug 2015)
 * Improvements to rads_add_surface; new landmask based on GSHHG 2.3.4 introduced.